-Air Conditioner Not Cooling Well
+Air Conditioner - Not Cooling Well

 Check the Ambient Temperature (Environment)

-- Check outdoor temperatures.
-Operating a room air conditioner if the outdoor temp is 70F or below will limit the cooling capacity of the unit.
+- Check the outdoor temperature.
+Operating a room air conditioner if the outdoor temperature is 70 degrees Fahrenheit or below will limit the cooling capacity of the unit.

 - Consider the temperature of the room when the air conditioner was first turned on.
-If the room was very hot it will take longer to cool the room.
+If the room was very hot, it will take longer to cool the room.
 When heat is stored up in walls, furniture, rugs and draperies, it will take longer to cool the room down.
 Whenever possible, turn the air conditioner on before the room heats up.

 Check the Coils and Air Filter